odea-project/qAlgorithms/report/discussion_tests.md

 should show as little deviation as possible.
 Since no meaningful difference between bins with one or more than one regressions in them could be found, both are combined through summation.
+Consistency for both groups is expressed

+... relative to the same properties of the reference dataset.
+For both groups, zero is the mean of the reference data.
+The absolute difference in average bins per spectrum is called "bin deviation" in the following.

+For the ten replicates, it was observed that both groups show very low bin deviation.
+In the datasets with obvious outliers shown in the PCA, but especially the Aquaflow series, it could be observed that for those bin deviations, the two measures were much further apart than in the other reference data.
+From this, it was assumed that both deviations being highly dissimilar indicates an undesireable property of the data

-Consistency for both groups is expressed as the difference from the series mean for every element of a series.
+... as the difference from the series mean for every element of a series.
 The per-measurement difference from the series mean is called "bin deviation" in the following.
 For the ten replicates, it was observed that these two measures lie very